 We've also ranked more affordable sets like the Bose SoundSport Wireless earbuds, so read on to discover more of the best Bose headphones.

-Meet the new king of the noise-cancelling headphones.
-The new Bose 700 headphones effectively take the crown from their predecessor, offering adjustable ANC that is equally effective whether you're listening to music or making or receiving phone calls.
+Meet the king of the noise-cancelling headphones.
+The Bose 700 headphones effectively take the crown from its predecessor, offering adjustable ANC that is equally effective whether you're listening to music or making or receiving phone calls.
 They even play nice with your digital assistants.
-Plus, you get a sexy new design and balanced, precise audio performance.
+Plus, you get a stylish new design and balanced, precise audio performance.

-The Bose QuietComfort 35 IIs might not be the king of the castle anymore, but they still are a pair of top-notch headphones.
-Bose programmed these over-ears with two ANC modes – Low and High – each capable of adjusting noise-canceling levels to optimize audio in different settings.
+The Bose QuietComfort 35 II might not be the king of the castle anymore, but this is still are a pair of top-notch headphones.
+Bose programmed these over-ears with two ANC modes – Low and High – each capable of adjusting noise-cancelling levels to optimize audio in different settings.
 The dynamic drivers underneath the hood produce great audio reproduction, spoiling listeners with booming lows and clear mids.
 A comfortable design, digital assistant support and impressive battery life (both in ANC and passive mode) make the QC35 II an ideal travel companion.

 Read our full Bose QuietComfort 35 II review.

 It’s even more expensive than the AirPods Pro, but the QuietComfort Earbuds make up for it with the best ANC implementation of any true wireless in-ear buds.
 It’s almost as good as the noise-cancelling on the Bose 700, which considering the form factor difference (and that fact that the QuietComfort Earbuds has half the microphones) is seriously impressive.
 Call quality is excellent as well, though battery life could be longer — be sure to keep the charging case to hand for longer listening sessions.